apache/activemq-website/src/networks-of-brokers.md

 #### Increase prefetchsize if you're using Message Group and Consumer Pool

 If message group is enabled, one group might block the replication of a queue (if the size of message in this group is higher than the configured prefetchsize), providing a prefetchSize sufficient to ensure that all comsumers threads can consume their attributed group.

+#### Increase TTL

+TTL setting (networkTTL, messageTTL and consumerTTL) for the Network of Brokers should be high enough to allow messages exchange between the brokers several times in case the consumer fails back and forth several times.

 ### Throttling a network consumer